Prosecutors: 5th child dies following New Jersey house fire

 Officials have previously said that Friday morning’s fire at a three-story home in Union City also killed three boys — 2-year-old Jason Gonzalez, 7-year-old Christian Josue Mendez and 13-year-old Jose Felipe Tejada — and a 5-year-old girl, Mayli Wood.

-A 4-year-old girl remains in critical condition at Children’s Hospital of Philadelphia.
-A woman and a man are in stable condition.
+A woman and a man injured in the fire are in stable condition.

 Eight firefighters were treated, mostly for smoke inhalation or heat-related issues.